 Which pair of earbuds is best for phone calls?

-This one seems like a bit of a draw.
 Sony added a feature to detect and boost the frequencies your voice is in when you’re speaking into the mic on the WF-1000XM4.
+However, as of November 19, 2021, 74% of respondents prefer the WF-1000XM3 microphone.
 Both models have useable microphones, but it’s a weak spot in both generations, especially compared to a company like Jabra, for instance.
 What do you think?

 Sony WF-1000XM4 microphone demo